aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ZombieRoach.md

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 4 element with a starting value of 0 for each element except `data[1]` where the starting value is 2.

 - `data[0]`: This tells the "mode" this enemy is on which drastically changes the move selection process because it changes the sets of move they can use.
-It can only be 0 or 1 and it is toggled between the 2 when `data[1]` is 0 at the end of the action which will cause them to switch the current mode in the post move logic and have `data[1]` set back to 2 (meaning the current mode won't change until 2 main turns).
+The value can only be 0 or 1 and it is toggled between the 2 when `data[1]` is 0 at the end of the action which will cause them to switch the current mode in the post move logic and have `data[1]` set back to 2 (meaning the current mode won't change until 2 main turns).
 Here are the details of the 2 modes:
     - 0: Sand mode.
 Here are the moveset changes:
         - The energy spheres throw move is accessible, but not the single target ice attack move
         - The moving sand attack move is accessible, but not the party wide icicle throw move